Mini Monster Cookie Cheesecakes

 • For the cookie base, in a medium bowl, stir together all of the ingredients until completely combined.
 Press 1 tablespoon of cookie dough into the bottom of each liner.

-• For the cheesecake, beat cream cheese, sugar, vanilla and egg until completely smooth.
+• For the cheesecake, beat cream cheese until smooth.
+Add in sugar, vanilla and egg and beat until completely smooth.

-• Remove muffin pan from the oven and divide half of the M&M’s between all 12 of your cookie crusts (simply sprinkle on top).
-Divide your cheesecake batter between your 12 crusts.
-Crumble remaining cookie dough over top and sprinkle with remaining M&M’s.
+• Remove muffin pan from the oven divide your cheesecake batter between your 12 crusts.
+Crumble remaining cookie dough over top and sprinkle with M&M's.

 • Bake for 12-15 minutes, until cheesecake is just set and cookie dough is light golden brown.

-• Remove from the pan and chill for several hours before serving.
+• Remove from the pan and allow to cool for 10 minutes before removing liners.
+Chill for several hours before serving.
 Store in an airtight container in the fridge or freeze for up to 3 months.

 Nutrition Information